pv286-team/project/docs/report/argument_parser.md

 the input arguments.
 The resulting options are stored in an instance of the `ProgramArguments` class.

+#### Clarification on repeat options:
+* repeating formats is considered an error
+* repeating input and output file settings is considered an error
+* repeating a delimiter is not considered an error, the last set is used
+* repeating the input and output options is not considered an error, the last set is used

 ### Representation of program arguments
 The `ProgramArgument` class provides a simple interface to use custom arguments passed to the program from the command line.
 When an instance is created, it should guarantee